Ishmael El-Amin

-Ishmael El-Amin (born 2 December 1998) is an American professional basketball player for Napoli Basket of the Italian Lega Basket Serie A (LBA).
+Ishmael El-Amin (born 2 December 1998) is an American professional basketball player for Karşıyaka Basket of the Turkish Basketbol Süper Ligi (BSL).
 He plays the point guard position.

 Professional career

-During his rookie season in Bulgarian League, El-Amin was named Player of the Round five times.
+During his rookie season in the Bulgarian League, El-Amin was named Player of the Round five times.
 At the end of the season he was the best scorer of the season and was named Season MVP.

 In the summer of 2023, he signed for BK Ventspils in Latvian-Estonian Basketball League.
 He was named MVP of the Month in January, 2024.

 On June 26, 2025, he signed with Napoli Basket of the Italian Lega Basket Serie A (LBA).

+On August 4, 2026, he signed with Karşıyaka Basket of the Turkish Basketbol Süper Ligi (BSL).

 Personal life

 He is son of the former UConn and Chicago Bulls player Khalid El-Amin.